AxelSengkey/Inevitable/README.md

 • Colliding with the Allies will also damage you.

 • Unlocked the next level by reaching the high score threshold.

+This game is done as my Thesis Final Project entitled "3D MAZE CHASE GAME WITH DEEP REINFORCEMENT LEARNING IN UNITY GAME ENGINE"